hashicorp/nomad/website/source/docs/http/job.html.md

       <li>
         <span class="param">Diff</span>
         A diff structure between the submitted job and the server side version.
-        The top-level object is a Job Diff which contains, Task Group Diffs which in turn contain Task Diffs.
-Each of these objects then has Object and Field Diff structures in-bedded.
+        The top-level object is a Job Diff which contains Task Group Diffs, which in turn contain Task Diffs.
+Each of these objects then has Object and Field Diff structures embedded.
       </li>
       <li>
         <span class="param">NextPeriodicLaunch</span>